jbeaven/sap-api-docs/m-files.md

     data gvi_height type /BLCK/MFI_INT.
 *   when the result of the call is HTTP200 we expect type /BLCK/MFI_BINARY data gr_http200 type /BLCK/MFI_BINARY.
-*   when the result of the call is HTTP404 we expect type /BLCK/MFI_BINARY data gr_http404 type /BLCK/MFI_BINARY.

 *** set data according to requirements of the API call
 *   gvi_type = 42.